Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 [III.2] „Poslušně hlásím, pane obrlajtnant, že už se vypravil,“ rozjasněně hlásil Baloun. „Řekl, že pan obrlajtnant bude spokojen a že panu obrlajtnantovi budou všichni závidět. Šel někam z nádraží a říkal, že to tady zná až za Rákošpalotu.
 Kdyby snad vlak bez něho odjel, že se přidá k automobilové koloně a dohoní nás na nejbližší stanici automobilem.

-Aszód is mentioned when it, after another delay, is announced that the battalion is moving on to Gödöllő-Aszód at two o´clock in the afternoon.
-The company must have travelled past Aszód on the way to the front but there is not further mention of it.
+is mentioned when, after another delay, it is announced that the battalion is moving on to Gödöllő-Ašov at two o'clock in the afternoon.
+The company must have travelled past Ašov on the way to the front, but it is not mentioned again.

 Background

-Aszód is a town nort-east of Budapest, on the railway line between Gödöllő and Hatvan.
+is a town north-east of Budapest, on the railway line between Gödöllő and Hatvan.

 Quote(s) from the novel

-Gumpoldskirchen is mentioned as there appears a shipment of cognac and Gumpoldskirchen wine.
-The shipment was for the Red Cross but had got lost, but now benefited the officers, particularly hejtman Hauptmann Ságner.
+is mentioned when a shipment of cognac and Gumpoldskirchen wine appears.
+The shipment was intended for the Red Cross but had gone astray, now benefiting the officers, particularly Hauptmann Ságner.

 Background